chrisnoonan98675/site/README.md

 #### Pages

 The only required variable in a page header is `title`.
-This is the title that will appear on the page.
+This is the title that will appear on the page, wrapped in `h1` tags.
 Example:

       ---
       title: My sample XL Deploy page